blow

 To cause the sudden destruction of.

-To suddenly fail destructively.
+To suddenly fail or give way destructively.

 (slang) To recklessly squander.